-A CAUTION: Do not mix old and new batteries.
-Do not mix alkaline, standard (carbon - zinc), or rechargeable (nickel - cadmium) batteries.
-Do not dispose of batteries in fire, batteries may explode or leak.
+A CAUTION: Do not dispose of batteries in fire, batteries may explode or leak.

-- · Batteries are included. - · Remove batteries when depleted. - Install/replace the batteries according to the type and quantity stated in table below. - Be sure to observe proper polarity (+/-) when installing or replacing the batteries.
-Damage due to improper battery installation may void the warranty on the product. - For remote control systems, maximize battery life by turning off the receiver when it is not in use. - For long periods of non-operation, remove batteries from all components for safety.
+- · Battery is included.

+- · Remove battery when depleted.

+- Be sure to observe proper polarity (+/-)

+when installing or replacing the batteries.

+Damage due to improper battery installation

+may void the warranty on the product.

+- For long periods of non-operation, remove batteries from all components for safety.